lawrie/ulx3s_mac128/README.md

 The Disk605.dsk system disk image is available in the roms directory.

-There are many disk images in .dsk format on the Internet, including [Mac Plus games]( https://www.macintoshrepository.org/24802-mac-plus-floppy-with-games) and [Space Invaders]( https://www.macintoshrepository.org/4826-space-invaders).
+There are many disk images in .dsk format on the Internet, including [Mac Plus games]( https://www.macintoshrepository.org/24802-mac-plus-floppy-with-games), [Space Invaders]( https://www.macintoshrepository.org/4826-space-invaders) and [Mouse Stampede](https://macintoshgarden.org/games/mouse-stampede-20).
 The Space Invaders disk is a 400KB system disk, so contains the Finder and loads fast.
+The Mouse Stampede disk is a bootable System 6.08 disk.

 Many games are playable with just the mouse.